orchestack/conductor/README.md

 ### Ensembles

-To go from SD (score definition) to a real DBMS an adapter that can translate between conductor's semantics to a particular DBMS.
-These adapters are called "ensembles" in conductor's context.
+To go from SD (score definition) to a real DBMS, an adapter that can translate between conductor's semantics to a particular DBMS is required.
+These adapters are called "ensembles".

 At this moment, only a single ensemble implementation is planned.
 It is built on top of Apache DataFusion and Delta Lake.